 CAN I CHOOSE TO PARTICIPATE IN A COLLEGE STUDY ABROAD PROGRAM AS A NON-CREDIT STUDENT?

 Yes.
-While most students participate in the College Study Abroad programs for-credit and receive a transcript from Dragons School of Record (Naropa University) at the end of the semester, students may choose to participate in a College Study Abroad program as a non-credit student.
-In these cases, students are still expected to enroll in a full course-load and to fully participate in the academics of the program including all assessment activities.
-These non-credit students will not receive a transcript at the end of the term.
+While most students participate in the College Study Abroad programs for-credit and receive a transcript from Dragons School of Record (Naropa University) at the end of the semester, you may choose to participate in a College Study Abroad program as a non-credit student.
+In these cases, you would still be expected to enroll in a full course-load and to fully participate in the academics of the program including all assessment activities.
+Non-credit students will not receive a transcript at the end of the term.

 HOW IS A COLLEGE STUDY ABROAD PROGRAM DIFFERENT THAN A DRAGONS GAP SEMESTER PROGRAM?

-In order to be eligible for these programs, students need to have completed one semester of university study, be 18 years or older, and have a GPA of 2.5 or higher.
-Our approach to College Study Abroad Programs, is to provide high-quality academic experiences in unconventional places.
+In order to be eligible for College Study Abroad programs, you need to have completed one semester of university study, be 18 years or older, and have a GPA of 2.5 or higher.
+Our approach to College Study Abroad Programs is to provide high-quality academic experiences in unconventional places.
 Unlike our Gap Semesters, the College Study Abroad Programs engage all students in academically rigorous courses.
 Semester college programs also have visiting faculty members who bring their academic expertise to the experience and provide a structure for participants to carry out individual research during a block of independent travel at the end of the program.
-Visit our College Study Abroad Program Listing page for program details, dates and availability.

 DOES DRAGONS OFFER SCHOLARSHIPS?